 - Boosting and reallocating the NCVS sample in the most populous states to obtain direct state-level estimates

 - Obtaining direct estimates in subnational areas using reweighting methods and existing NCVS data collected under the national design

 - Modeling state-level estimates using existing NCVS sample and external data

 - Generating a cost-effective alternative local-area survey based on the NCVS for direct administration within subnational areas.

-Approaches to Subnational Estimation with the NCVS
+The relative benefits and limitations of Approaches to Subnational Estimation with the NCVS are summarized below.

 - The state-level sample design uses direct observation to collect information from sample members within subnational areas to generate estimates.

 - It provides the full content of the NCVS core and supplements for subnational areas.

 - The boosted sample design is based on same methodology as the national NCVS, facilitating ease of understanding and replication.